Common Aquarium Mistakes | AlgaeBarn

 • What Do Those Numbers Mean?
 Interpreting Your Test Kit Results

-Testing your saltwater aquarium water isn’t just a routine chore, it’s one of the most important tools for keeping your aquatic pets happy and healthy.
-Let’s take the mystery out of those numbers on your test kit and understand what they mean for ...
+Testing your saltwater aquarium water isn’t just a routine task.
+It’s one of the most important ways to understand what’s really happening in your tank and to keep your fish, corals, and invertebrates healthy.
+Those numbers on your test kit can feel ...